nftstorage/nft.storage/packages/website/pages/docs/how-to/ucan.md

 The `upload/*` or "upload all" action allows access to all upload operations under the given resource.

-The `upload/IMPORT` action allows access to upload a specific Content Archive (CAR), identified by the [multihash][multihash] of the CAR data.

 See the [UCAN.Storage spec][ucan-storage-spec] for more details.